StMorris/StMorris/README.md

 The below repositories are build to explore Scikit-learn / Spark 3.0.1 API functionalities using Python :

-Extarcting, transforming and selecting features from data - explore various ways of extarcting, transforming and selecting features from data for machine learning using PySpark 3.0.1 library.
+Extarcting, transforming and selecting features from data - explore various ways of extracting, transforming and selecting features from data for machine learning using PySpark 3.0.1 library.

 Scikit-learn Regression - demonstrates the various machine learning regression models using Scikit-learn 0.23.2 library.